Skip to content

 Voiceover:

 "Every extraction is auditable.
-SHA-256 source hash, tool version, warnings log."
+Source hash, tool version, warnings, every time."

 Action: